 Email: ckho@ntu.edu.tw / Telephone number: 886-2-33662466 / Fax number: 886-2-23686750

 Table S1.
 The taxonomic information and trophic guilds of the arthropod samples in the three study years.
+Note that the predators Clubionidae, Oxyopidae, Thomisidae, and Carabidae were not included in the stable isotope analysis because of their low numbers in the field samples

 (a) Year 2017